Kuuuube/Circular_Area/wiki/circular_control_panel.md

 # Circular Control Panel

-Circular Control Panel is a filter that can be used to control various options about Circular Area mappings.
+Circular Control Panel is a filter that can be used to control various advanced options about Circular Area mappings.
 It can be found and enabled in the filters tab.

 ## Explanation of the Values: